TruelyThea/trollegle-lore/README.md

 Many commands have *aliases* or other names that you can use instead of the commands.
 A lot of these are much shorter, for example `/n` can be used instead of `/nick` and `/dids` instead of `/showids`.
 Unfortunately these aliases are not listed under `/help`, and you will need to look at the code in `UserBehavior.java` to find the aliases.
 All of the java source code for Trollegle is available [here](https://gitlab.com/jtrygva/trollegle).
 This means that any user can host their own chat room.

 The user that is hosting the chat room is referred to as the *admin*.
 They have a special, fixed id, `0`.
 The admin has access to plenty of special admin commands.
 Many admins host a modified version of the chat room that provides additional admin and user commands.
 Sometimes the standard behaviors described above won't apply in a modified chat room, depending on how it was built.

+If a user hasn't sent a message for a while, they are marked as a *lurker*.
+Other users cannot see lurkers or what they say, but lurkers can see other lurkers and what they say.
+Lurkers don't appear in regular users' `/list`, but they do appear in other lurkers' `/list`. `/nolurk` prevents a user from ever lurking and unlurks a lurking user, and `/lurk` reenables lurking.

+If a user has been inactive for a while (hasn't sent any message or command), then they are kicked from the chat.
+There is no command to prevent this; however, the [userscript](https://bellawhiskey.ca/trollegle/trollegle.js) includes an option to send a command periodically to prevent inactivity.

 ## About these pages ##